robotmay/photographer-io/app/views/pages/terms_of_service.md

 ### Account Types and Restrictions

 #### All Accounts
-1. The maximum size for uploaded photographs is 50MB, however we recommend that you try to keep them under 20MB for performance reasons.
+1. The maximum size for uploaded photographs is currently 30MB.
+The maximum size an image can be accessed at via the site is 2000 pixels in the largest axis, and for performance and plagiarism reasons we recommend you upload something around that size rather than the full-size original files.
+The original file you upload is not accessible by others, and it is only used for generating the smaller versions.
 2. You can 'Recommend' up to 10 photographs per day.

 #### Free Accounts